PongNJ/local_vlm/README.md

 ### PS: You can change the models available on Ollama by modifying the model parameter in the script.

 ### PS2: Currently, Ollama does not offer a model for video captioning.
-If you need video captioning, consider exploring models available on Hugging Face, such as some of the 7B or 11B variants, which might be capable of handling this task.
+If you need video captioning, consider exploring models available on Hugging Face, such as some of the 7B, 8B or 11B, which might be capable of handling this task.

 ### Check this for video-text-to-text:
 https://huggingface.co/models?pipeline_tag=video-text-to-text